mrnorman/YAKL/README.md

 ## Overview

+The YAKL API is similar to Kokkos in many ways.
+It is simplified in many ways to make adding multiple hardware backends easier.
+Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as provide Fortran interoperability, lighter weight exposure of atomics, handling of host-to-device and device-to-host transfers, and easier interoperability with external libraries such as MPI and I/O libraries.

+YAKL currently has backends for CPUs, Nvidia GPUs, and AMD GPUs.

 With less than 3K lines of code, YAKL provides the following:

 * **Pool Allocator**: An optional pool allocator based on Mark Berrill's `BuddyAllocator` class for device data